 Aspirin (AS-pir-in), Butalbital (bue-TAL-bi-tal), Caffeine (KAF-een)

-Treats tension headaches and mild to moderate pain.
-This medicine contains a barbiturate.
+Treats tension headaches.
+This medicine contains an NSAID and a barbiturate.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to butalbital, aspirin or other salicylates, arthritis medicine, or caffeine.
+Do not use it if you had an allergic reaction to butalbital, aspirin, caffeine, or other NSAID medicine.
 Do not use this medicine if you have porphyria, stomach blockage or ulcers, bleeding or blood clotting problems (including hemophilia, thrombocytopenia, vitamin K deficiency), or a history of asthma with nasal polyps.

 How to Use This Medicine:

-- This medicine works best if you take it at the first sign of pain.
-Do not wait until the pain is severe.
+- This medicine works best if you take it at the first sign of headache or pain.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.